tinymce/tinymce-docs/rtc/configuration.md

 ![RTC disconnected error example]({{site.baseurl}}/images/rtc-error-example.png "RTC disconnected error example")

-The server disconnected callback can be used to provide an integration response to this condition.
+The `rtc_server_disconnected` callback can be used to provide an alternative response to this condition.

 > **Caution**: It is critical to at least handle the `client_update_required` reason.
 This indicates the RTC plugin is out of date compared to other users on the session.
 The behavior in this scenario depends on the configuration:
 > * If the `rtc_server_disconnected` is set, no message is displayed to the user for this error.
 It is up to the integrator to manage cleanly reloading the page.